Digital Marketing Consultant

 - [Contact](https://kulbhushanpareek.com/contact)

 Structured data is the clearest signal you can send to AI systems about what your content means and who created it.
-The schema types that have the highest impact on AI citation probability are:
+The schema types with highest AI citation impact:

-• LocalBusiness for local and consulting businesses (geographic authority signals)
+• LocalBusiness — for consulting businesses (geographic authority signals)

-If you're using Rank Math Pro (recommended), implement all schema types through Rank Math's Schema module it handles the JSON-LD generation without requiring manual code.
-For complete JSON-LD templates for each schema type, see the Schema Markup section of my 47 Claude AI SEO Prompts guide, where Prompts 26–31 generate ready-to-use schema for each page type.
+For complete JSON-LD templates for each schema type, see the Schema Markup section of my 47 Claude AI SEO Prompts guide, where Prompts 26–31 generate ready-to-use, validated schema for any page type.

 Page speed affects how efficiently AI crawlers access your content.
-Slow-loading pages may be partially crawled or skipped entirely under crawl budget constraints.
-Ensure your site achieves a PageSpeed score above 80 for mobile.
-For WordPress sites using LiteSpeed Cache (as recommended in our setup), the LiteSpeed Cache → Page Optimization settings handle the majority of speed optimizations without additional plugins.
+Slow-loading pages may be partially crawled or skipped under crawl budget constraints.
+Aim for a PageSpeed score above 80 for mobile.
+For PHP sites on VPS hosting, enable server-level caching (OPcache for PHP), compress images to WebP format, and enable GZIP/Brotli compression at the server level.

 Once AI systems can access your site, the content itself determines whether they cite it.
-The research here is unusually clear: Princeton's foundational GEO study demonstrated that specific content optimization techniques adding citations, statistics, and expert quotes improve AI search visibility by 30–40% compared to unoptimized content covering the same topic.
+Princeton's foundational GEO study demonstrated that specific content optimization techniques — adding citations, statistics, and expert quotes — improve AI search visibility by 30–40% compared to unoptimized content covering the same topic.

 The following content strategies are organized from highest to lowest impact based on current citation pattern research.